Hyderabadi rupee

-The Hyderabadi Rupee was the currency of the Hyderabad State from 1918 to 1959.
-It coexisted with the Indian rupee from 1950.
+The Hyderabadi Rupee (better known as "Osmania Sicca") was the currency of the Hyderabad State from 1918 to 1959.
+It co-existed with the Indian rupee from 1950.
 Like the Indian rupee, it was divided into 16 annas, each of 12 pai.
 Coins were issued in copper (later bronze) for denominations of 1 and 2 pai and 1/2 anna, in cupro-nickel (later bronze) for 1 anna and in silver for 2, 4 and 8 annas and 1 rupee.

-Hyderabad was the only Indian princely state that was permitted to continue issuing its own notes after it was subjected to join the Dominion of India in 1948 and the Republic of India in 1950.
+Hyderabad was the only Indian princely state that was permitted to continue issuing its notes after it was annexed by the Dominion of India in 1948 and joined the Republic of India in 1950.

 History

-The Government of Hyderabad made several efforts to organize private bankers to set up a banking company which could issue paper money.
-The British, however, resisted the attempts of Indian princely states to issue paper currency.
-The acute shortage of silver during the First World War and the contributions of Hyderabad to the British war effort led them to accept, in 1918, paper currency in denominations of Rs.10/- and Rs.100/- issued under the Hyderabad Currency Act.
+The Government of Hyderabad made several efforts to organise private bankers to set up a banking company that could issue paper money.
+The British, however, resisted the attempts of Indian princely state to issue paper currency.
+The acute shortage of silver during the First World War and the contributions of Hyderabad to the British war effort led them to accept, in 1918, paper currency in denominations of 10 and 100 rupees issued under the Hyderabad Currency Act.

-The currency was designated the Osmania Sicca (OS).
-One and five rupee notes were subsequently issued in 1919 and one thousand rupee notes were issued in 1926.
+The currency was designated as Osmania Sicca (OS).
+One- and five-rupee notes were subsequently issued in 1919, and one-thousand-rupee notes were issued in 1926.
 After the setting up of the India Currency Notes Press at Nashik, Hyderabadi notes came to be printed there.

 In 1942, the Government of Hyderabad established the Hyderabad State Bank, with the responsibility, inter alia, of managing the OS.
-Hyderabad continued to mint its own coins until 1948, when India occupied the state after the Nizam refused to cede it to the new Dominion.
+Hyderabad continued to mint its coins until 1948 when India occupied the state after the Nizam refused to cede it to the new Dominion.

 In 1950, the Indian rupee was introduced alongside the local currency, with the relationship of 7 Hyderabadi rupees = 6 Indian rupees being used.
-In 1951, the Hyderabadi rupee ceased to be issued and the Indian rupee became the main circulating currency, although the Hyderabadi rupee was not demonetized until 1959.
+In 1951, the Hyderabadi rupee ceased to be issued and the Indian rupee became the main circulating currency, although the Hyderabadi rupee was not demonetised until 1959.